GLOBAL MARKETS-Security jitters drive European investors back to safe havens

 LONDON, Nov 18 European investors edged back into safer assets on Wednesday as a shootout between French police and militants suspected of involvements in the Paris attacks kept the market focused on international security issues.

-Stocks fell and yields on government bonds dipped, but the scale of the moves reflected caution rather than significant concern, economists said.
+Stocks fell and core bonds rose, but the scale of the moves reflected caution rather than significant concern, economists said.

-The pan-European FTSEurofirst 300 index, which had risen 2.6 percent on Tuesday, fell 0.4 percent while the euro zone's blue-chip Euro STOXX 50 index declined by 0.7 percent.
-U.S. stock futures were up, however.
+The pan-European FTSEurofirst 300 index, which had risen 2.6 percent on Tuesday, fell 0.7 percent while the euro zone's blue-chip Euro STOXX 50 index declined by 0.8 percent.

-Some European travel and leisure stocks lost ground, though they were in line with the overall market.

-German Bund yields fell 3 basis points and dipped below 0.50 percent for the first time in three weeks.
+German Bund yields fell 2 basis points to 0.51 percent, hitting their lowest in two weeks.

-"There is a bit of a safety bid for core bonds from the nervous energy around events in Paris," said Matthew Cairns, fixed income strategist at Rabobank.

-The dollar was just off seven-month highs against a basket of currencies, as minutes from the latest Federal Reserve policy meeting were expected to underpin expectations of an interest rate hike in December.
+The dollar was just off 7-month highs against a basket of currencies, as minutes from the latest Federal Reserve policy meeting were expected to underpin expectations of an interest rate hike in December.

-The strong dollar hurt commodities, with zinc, lead and nickel hitting their lowest in five to seven years.
-Copper was close to six-year lows..
+The dollar strength hit commodities, with London copper falling towards new six-year lows.

 Friday night's attacks in the French capital, claimed by Islamic State, triggered security alerts around the world, with an international soccer match called off in Germany and two Air France flights from the United States diverted.
 The planes were later declared safe.

-In Paris, gunfire and explosions shook the suburb of St Denis early on Wednesday as police raided an apartment where a Belgian suspected of masterminding the attacks was believed to be holed up.
+In Paris, gunfire and explosions shook the suburb of St Denis early on Wednesday as police surrounded a building where a Belgian suspected of masterminding the attacks was believed to be holed up.

 The European Central Bank is expected to supercharge monetary policy easing next month, a prospect the attacks have made even more likely.